corda/corda/docs/source/tutorial.rst

    .. sourcecode:: kotlin

       fun craftIssue(issuance: InstitutionReference, faceValue: Amount, maturityDate: Instant): PartialTransaction {
-          val state = State(issuance, issuance.institution.owningKey, faceValue, maturityDate)
+          val state = State(issuance, issuance.party.owningKey, faceValue, maturityDate)
-          return PartialTransaction(state, WireCommand(Commands.Issue, issuance.institution.owningKey))
+          return PartialTransaction(state, WireCommand(Commands.Issue, issuance.party.owningKey))
       }

-We take a reference that points to the issuing institution (i.e. the caller) and which can contain any internal bookkeeping/reference numbers that we may require.
+We take a reference that points to the issuing party (i.e. the caller) and which can contain any internal bookkeeping/reference numbers that we may require.
 Then the face value of the paper, and the maturity date.
 It returns a ``PartialTransaction``.
 A ``PartialTransaction`` is one of the few mutable classes the platform provides.
 It allows you to add inputs, outputs and commands to it and is designed to be passed around, potentially between